zimo-gu/islandscorp/frequently-asked-questions/questions-and-answers.md

 Here, community members can find answers to frequently asked questions.

 ### I am currently a Customer.
-How can I get a job at BloxStreet?
+How can I get a job at Islands Corp?
 {: .text-red-300 }
 {: .no_toc }
 In order to work at Islands Corp, visit the Quiz Center and pass the quiz.
 Doing so will rank you to Trainee Team Member, the first LR rank.